datarightsfinder/website/README.md

 2. Make sure the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) is installed and you are logged in with `heroku login` in Terminal

 3. Create a new Heroku app in the CLI or on heroku.com.
+To deploy to an existing Heroku app, add the remote with `heroku git:remote -a <name of heroku app>`

-4. If necessary, add the Heroku remotes with `heroku git:remote -a <name of heroku app>`
+4. In the control panel for the app on Heroku.com, click the Resources tab and add a Heroku Postgres addon

-5. Add the Postgres add-on with the CLI (`heroku addons:create heroku-postgresql:hobby-dev`) or on heroku.com.
+5. Also on the Resources tab, add the Heroku Scheduler addon.
+Go into the addon settings, then create a new daily job that runs `node update_hashes.js`

-6. Add the GitHub webhook secret with `heroku config:set WEBHOOK_KEY=<key>`
+6. Back on your CLI, add the GitHub webhook secret with `heroku config:set WEBHOOK_KEY=<key>`

 7. Add a GitHub personal access token with `heroku config:set GITHUB_TOKEN=<token>`.
-This [personal access token](https://github.com/settings/tokens) should have the `public_repo` scope only.
+This [personal access token](https://github.com/settings/tokens) should have the `public_repo` scope only

 8. Push the app with `git push heroku master`

-9. [TODO: `heroku run`]
+9. Populate the database with `heroku run node seed.js`

 ## Configuring the webhook